petroemil/Rx.Book/Draft.md

 In this example you can see that the `ReplaySubject` replays every event it flew through it to each of its subscribers.

-The 1st subscribtion will immediately receive "1" after subscribtion, and later "2" and "3" as they appear. <br/>
+The 1st subscription will immediately receive "1" after subscription, and later "2" and "3" as they appear. <br/>
-The 2nd subscribtion will immediately recieve "1" and "2" after subscribtion, and later "3" as it appears.
+The 2nd subscription will immediately receive "1" and "2" after subscription, and later "3" as it appears.

 #### BehaviorSubject

-The `BehaviorSubject` is very similar to the regular `Subject`, so it's a hot observable, but it does an extra trick by also replaying the last element before the occurance of a subscribtion.
-To make sure it can always provide a "last element" immediately on subscribtion, you have to provide a default value to it, so even if technically there was no event flowing through it, it can still provide this default value on subscribtion.
+The `BehaviorSubject` is very similar to the regular `Subject`, so it's a hot observable, but it does an extra trick by also replaying the last element before the occurrence of a subscription.
+To make sure it can always provide a "last element" immediately on subscription, you have to provide a default value to it, so even if technically there was no event flowing through it, it can still provide this default value on subscription.

 ```csharp
 var behaviorSubject = new BehaviorSubject<string>("0");